reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/applications/c8y_applications_createHostedApplication.md

       --availability string   Access level for other tenants.
 Possible values are : MARKET, PRIVATE (default) --contextPath string    contextPath of the hosted application -d, --data string           static data to be applied to body. accepts json or shorthande json, i.e. --data 'value1=1,my.nested.value=100'
+      --file string           File or Folder of the web application.
+It should contains a index.html file in the root folder/ or zip file
-      --file string           Web application zip file to be uploaded -h, --help                  help for createHostedApplication
+  -h, --help                  help for createHostedApplication
       --key string            Shared secret of application.
 Defaults to the name --name string           Name of application
       --resourcesUrl string   URL to application base directory hosted on an external server.
 Required when application type is HOSTED (default "/")
-      --skipActivation        Skip microservice subscription when creating the new microservice --skipUpload            Skip uploading the binary to the platform --template string       Body template
+      --skipActivation        Don't activate to the application after it has been created and uploaded --skipUpload            Don't uploaded the web app binary.
+Only the application placeholder will be created --template string       Body template
       --templateVars string   Body template variables
 ```